Injured in a big rig or semi-truck collision?

 According to the Federal Motor Carrier Safety Administration (FMCSA), 649 crash fatalities in Texas involved large trucks in 2017.
 This death rate was the highest total since 2007.

 Despite these sobering statistics, nothing can prepare you for when it happens to you or your loved one.

 Our Texas personal injury attorneys have represented people who have lost family members in deadly crashes and those who have been permanently injured.
 We have seen their pain and how their lives have been changed forever by carelessness.

-If you have suffered catastrophic injuries or lost a loved one in a truck wreck, contact the Waco, TX truck accident lawyers at Williams & Brown for the aggressive legal representation you need to hold the negligent truck driver or trucking company accountable.
+If you have suffered catastrophic injuries or lost a loved one in a truck wreck, contact the Waco, TX truck accident lawyers at Brown Trial Firm for the aggressive legal representation you need to hold the negligent truck driver or trucking company accountable.
 We have protected numerous clients’ rights to recover significant financial compensation, including some million-dollar settlements.
 Contact us to learn more about your legal rights and options, and to schedule your free, no-obligation confidential consultation.